Key takeaways

 How Engage Compliance helps

 Privacy audits are a core service.
-We deliver structured audits using a documented methodology refined across 100+ companies including Coinbase and Robinhood.
+We deliver structured audits using a documented methodology refined across 100+ companies including Amazon, Coinbase, and Robinhood.

 Audit scope typically covers: